 - (4-3-1) All students planning international travel, whether for personal or university purposes, must follow "3.
 Guidelines for Overseas Travel and Entry to Japan for Research Purposes" above. - (4-3-2) Students considering leaving Japan for personal reasons, such as to visit their homes, may be subject to denied or restricted re-entry to Japan, so consider your plans carefully based on "2.
 Entering Japan" above.
 You must apply for permission in advance even for short-term trips to your home country.
-Submit the required documentation as stated in the November 19, 2020, announcement.
-Your request will be screened by the Dean's Office and, when necessary, reviewed by the university-wide Taskforce.
-The same restrictions on activities imposed by the College and Graduate School will apply to you upon your return to Japan.

-(4-4) Long-Term Study Abroad
+Submit the required documentation as stated in the Administrative Notification.
+The Dean's Office will decide, based on that documentation, whether or not you will be permitted to travel overseas.
+The same restrictions on activities imposed by the College and Graduate School will apply to you upon your return to Japan. - (4-4) Long-Term Study Abroad

 If you are planning to enroll in a long-term study abroad program, follow the instructions of the program's operators.
-While this notification does not apply to students who take a leave of absence (for example, in order to enroll in a long-term study abroad program), you still need to submit the required paperwork in accordance with the November 19, 2020, announcement and your application must be approved by the university-wide Taskforce.
+While this notification does not apply to students who take a leave of absence (for example, in order to enroll in a long-term study abroad program), you still need to submit the required paperwork in accordance with the Administrative Notification together with the notification of your change in enrollment to the overseas university.
+The Dean's Office will decide, based on that documentation, whether or not you will be permitted to travel overseas.
 The same restrictions on activities imposed by the College and Graduate School will apply to you upon your return to Japan.